 - Benchmark their salary against industry averages – using job boards is a cost-effective way to research similar roles and pay structure.
 You can also look at competitors to get an idea of what they offer in comparison.
 Read our guide to establishing the right salary for benchmarking ideas.

-- Consider benefits – are they receiving employee benefits in addition to their salary which need to be off-set against additional costs of salary increases and the impact on the bottom line.
+- Consider benefits – are they receiving employee benefits in addition to their salary which needs to be offset against additional costs of salary increases and the impact on the bottom line?

 - Look at performance – review their work and whether they really should be in a different pay grade.